 of all the 4000m mountains in California) because the trailhead is already at

 3.800 meters of elevation.

-Trail descriptionWhite Mountain Peak, the highest point in the White Mountains, rises to about 4,342 meters.
-It is the third highest peak in California, just 80 meters lower than Mount Whitney.
+Southern RouteThis is by far the most common route to the top, all on well-maintained trail, and with relatively little elevation gain.
 The trailhead is at the closed gate before the White Mountain Research Station, at about 3,800 meters of altitude.
 The elevation gain is therefore only about 600 meters (compared with the almost 2000m of Whitney and more than 2,700m of Mt Williamson).
 The hike can be strenuous because of the altitude, not of the grade.

 The hike to the summit is about 12 kms from the closed gate.
 First you hike to the research station (45'), then you hike to the observatory (the dome).
 From the observatory the trail goes down and then up again with a very mild grade.
 After this second pass (2h), the trail plunges down and crosses over to White Mountain Peak itself.
 At this point the house at the summit is clearly visible.
 This last part of the hike is a series of switchbacks that feel steeper than they are.

 Expect about 3-4 hours to go up and 3 to come down.
 My 2006 time:

 Western RouteBelow you find the old text, but READ THE 2021 UPDATE.